 I’ve posted a more detailed entry here, but in short: it turned out AWESOMELY.

-A DIY Air Assist Upgrade that only took a few dollars and minutes.
+Also relevant: A 30-Minute DIY Air Assist Upgrade for few dollars

 Did I Mention I Have A Mailing List?